svewap/nnrestapi/Documentation/About/About/10_features.rst

 * Possibility to **retrieve hidden records** in the Frontend (like a backend user)
 * Full support for creating, adding and removing **FileReferences** from the frontend application
 * Supports **multipart/form-data** requests to send file-uploads in combination with JSON-payloads
-* Supports **CORS** for accessing the REST API from cross-origins and while developing in localhost environments
+* Supports **CORS** for accessing the endpoint from cross-origins and while developing in localhost environments
 * Automatic **conversion of JSON-data** to Models and vice-versa

 ⊛ Developing features: